 Open Bankart Repair

 Used to treat conditions such as shoulder dislocations or instability, open Bankart repair helps lock the ball back into the socket of the shoulder joint.
-In this procedure, your orthopaedic surgeon will repair damaged ligaments and cartilage through an incision in the front of your shoulder.
+In this procedure, your orthopedic surgeon will repair damaged ligaments and cartilage through an incision in the front of your shoulder.

 You may be a good candidate for this shoulder surgery if you suffer from severe shoulder instability and have not found relief from medication, physical therapy, or other nonsurgical techniques.
 We also often use this method to help patients who have previously had unsuccessful shoulder surgery.